DAT300-Group5/dataset_analytics/Dataset.md

 ## Initial Implementation

-Keep in mind that what we need to do is do research about database + data format + query on embedded devices.
+Keep in mind that what we need to do is do research about **database + data format + query on embedded devices**.

 Input: from ppg, hrm, acc, grv, lit sensors, offer data per ms (for example)

+In this scenario, we have a edge device and a server:

+- Edge will gather data from sensors, do aggregation (in certain time window) and some calculation (like calculate HRV)
+- Server will send queries to the edge / receive data from edge, and do more analytics.

+However, in this project we focus on **edge**, so there will be some key points:

+- We only care about edge device's aggregation and calculation tasks (leaving queries from server / send data to the server)'
+- We don't need to implement a server.

 ### Step 0.
 Raw Dataset Preprocessing